bonk-build/bonk/README.md

 Bonk is a build system _framework_, designed to be extensible and unopinionated.
-A complete bonk system consits of a plugin-provided front-end, the bonk task scheduler, and a series of plugin-provided backends.
+A complete bonk system consits of a plugin-provided front-end, the bonk task scheduler, and a series of plugin-provided executors.
 Conceptually, bonk could replace anything and everything from GNU make to package managers.

 ### How it works